Homosexuality and bisexuality

 LGBT is an acronym referring to lesbians, gays, bisexuals, transgender

 persons and transsexuals.
-Sometimes the letter "I" is added to include intersexual persons.
+Sometimes the letter "I" is added to include intersexual persons, as are other letters, like "Q" for questioning.
 They have traditionally been discriminated against by

 major world religions, including Christianity, Islam,